A significant proportion of urban informal employment around the globe falls into these four occupational groups:

-But the informal economy includes workers who are less visible.
-The least visible informal workers sell or produce goods from their own homes.
+But the informal economy includes workers who are less visible, and who are often not recognized as workers.
+The least visible informal workers produce or sell goods or services from (or near) their own homes.
 Home-based workers are garment workers and embroiderers, incense-stick and cigarette rollers, football or kite makers, food processors, and many others.
 The vast majority of home-based workers are women.

 Some home-based workers are self-employed, working on their own account and selling directly to markets.
 But others are sub-contracted to produce work on a piece-rate basis for domestic or global supply chains.
 Not confined to developing countries, they can be found around the world: garment workers in Toronto; embroiderers on the island of Madeira; shoemakers in Madrid; and assemblers of electronic parts in Leeds.

 Learn about home-based workers